Student Support Services for first-year students

-Your Peer Mentor will lead a group of students once every other week for an hour in workshop topics and social events.
-The group gatherings focus largely on self-development and group interaction.
-Getting together with the same small group creates a small community within the program.
+Your peer mentor will lead a group of students at least twice during the semester for workshops and social events.
+The group gatherings focus on self-development and group interaction.
+Getting together with the same small group creates a community within the program.

-We call it “MID-SEMESTER MADNESS” and “END OF SEMESTER REVIEW.”
-You will meet at least twice with a professional staff member, who is well versed in the challenges that first-year SSS students face.
-You’ll get a chance to review mid-term grades, address any financial issues, and strategize on how to have a successful first year at NAU.
+You will meet with a professional staff member one to two times per semester.
+The staff members are well-versed in the challenges that first-year SSS students face.
+You’ll get a chance to review grades, address any financial issues, and strategize how to have a successful first year at NAU.

-- meet with a Learning Specialist for specialized study skills instruction
+- access to a learning specialist for specialized study skills instruction

 - professional counseling through NAU’s Counseling Services